Reviews You Can Rely On

 New Version Available

-The Thousand Heritage is a practical and unique helmet option for urban cyclists and commuters.
+The Thousand Heritage 2.0 is a practical and unique helmet option for urban cyclists and commuters.
 Boldly touted by Thousand as “The first-ever stylish bike helmet,” the Heritage was designed in the vein of vintage motorcycle helmets and is unique in more ways than one.
 The helmet's EPS shell includes a Secret Poplock magnetic port that opens up and allows access for a bike lock, meaning that you won't be saddled with a cumbersome bike helmet while grabbing a drink after work or scanning the aisles of the grocery store.
-We tried the lock port a few times during testing, which is secure and easy to use.
+We tried the lock port a few times during testing, and it is secure and easy to use.
 Beyond the unique styling and features, the Heritage features durable, high-quality construction with a magnetic chin buckle, vegan leather straps, and a thick outer shell that isn't easily marred.
 The CPSC and ASTM-certified EPS shell sits low on your head, provides good coverage, and comes in small, medium, and large sizes, with a dial harness at the helmet's rear to fine-tune the fit.
 All signs point to this helmet fitting almost any head size and surviving for the long haul.

 budget bike helmet - you might be mistaken for a harley rider in a skate style helmet...